Washira/HelloWorld/README.md

 # HelloWorld
-This is my first repository which there are my projects coded by Python containing.
+This is my first repository which there are my learning files with Python containing.